Hello everyone! If you’ve been wondering where I’ve been, I hope you’ll understand when you see how long and informative this post is!

 Burls are tough to identify with their wavy irregular wood grain.

 If your piece has wavy or wild grain patterns, you may be dealing with burl wood and not just a certain wood type.
 Burlwood is rare, and quite expensive as well.
-So most of the time, if you see burlwood in furniture, it’s actually a thin wood veneer on top of a different kind of solid wood.
+So most of the time, if you see burlwood in furniture, it’s a thin wood veneer on top of a different kind of solid wood.

 End Grain